You are here: Urology Textbook > Prostate > BPH > Definition, epidemiology, etiology

 Benign prostatic hyperplasia is a true hyperplasia with an increase in cell number.
 The first hyperplastic changes involve the stroma, followed by a small nodular hyperplasia of the glandular tissue.
 At the cellular level, some hypertrophy (cell enlargement) is also present.
 The nuclei of the glands show no signs of malignancy.
 In the further course of the disease, large nodular hyperplasia develops.

-The significant increase in the number of smooth muscle cells in the prostate stroma results in a dynamic component of subvesical obstruction, which is caused by smooth muscle contraction.
-The contraction of smooth muscle cells in the prostate is mediated via alpha-1A-adrenoceptors.
+The significant increase in the number of smooth muscle cells in the prostate stroma results in a dynamic component of subvesical obstruction by smooth muscle contraction.
+The muscle contraction is mediated via alpha-1A-adrenoceptors.
 In addition, smooth muscle cells of the prostate and bladder express type 4 and type 5 phosphodiesterase isoenzymes.
 Treatment of erectile dysfunction with inhibitors of phophodiesterases has a beneficial effect on symptomatic BPH.

 Impact of Subvesical Obstruction on the Bladder